hhirtz/ellidri/README.md

 - RFC [1459][r1] and [2812][r2] compliance (almost! see [#1][i1])
 - IRCv3 support
-- Configurable via a file
+- Configurable via a file that can be reloaded at runtime
 - SASL support with SQLite and PostgreSQL
 - kawaii messages